 Great SDR peak brightness.
 It's bright enough to combat glare in most lighting conditions and very consistent across different content.

-Like most IPS panels, the ASUS VG259QM has good horizontal viewing angles, but it isn't as good as the ASUS VG279QM.
+Like most IPS panels, the ASUS VG259QM has a good horizontal viewing angle, but it isn't as good as the ASUS VG279QM.
 Colors appear washed out when you reach moderate viewing angles, and brightness decreases as well.

-The vertical viewing angles are okay.
+The vertical viewing angle is okay.
 The top and bottom of the screen remain accurate even if you sit up close due to the smaller screen size.
 It's more important if you have a multi-monitor setup where it's mounted above eye level.

-Before calibration, the ASUS VG259QM has decent color accuracy.
-It has an sRGB mode that's more accurate than the Racing Mode that we used on the ASUS VG279QM, but using it locks the screen's brightness.
-There are some minor inaccuracies with a few colors, and white balance is off.
-Gamma doesn't follow the curve all that well, making dark scenes too dark and bright scenes brighter than they should be.
-The color temperature is very close to our 6500K target.
+Before calibration, the ASUS VG259QM has good color accuracy.
+It has an sRGB mode that's more accurate than the other picture modes, but using it locks most picture settings.
+It's not very effective at limiting colors to the sRGB color space, but the other picture modes are more over-saturated.
+There are some minor inaccuracies with a few colors, and white balance is a bit off.
+Gamma is close to the sRGB target curve, but dark scenes are a bit too dark and bright scenes are slightly brighter than they should be.
+The color temperature is quite cold, giving everything a slightly bluish tint.

 After calibration, color accuracy is superb.
 Any remaining color inaccuracies shouldn't be visible to the naked eye.
 White balance and gamma are nearly perfect.
-The color temperature is a bit warmer than what we initially started with, but still close to our target.
+The color temperature is no longer cool and is nearly perfect.

 Overdrive Setting | Response Time Chart | Response Time Tables | Motion Blur Photo |